sayMuFaSa/nvim/README.md

 # My  Awesome neovim setup.
+## why it is the best
+* I wrote it
+* Only nvim config which is worth using
-if you are not using it you are wrong
+* if you are not using it you are wrong